Adjust contrast

 The Liability of Members

-In the unlikely event that the charity is wound up and has debts or liabilities that it cannot meet, then members undertake to contribute a maximum of £1 to meet these debts.
+In the unlikely event that the charity is wound up and has debts or liabilities that it cannot meet, then Full Members undertake to contribute a maximum of £1 to meet these debts.

-(a) Full Members – Any individual who supports the objects of the charity.
-Members are not required to be visually impaired.
+1. Full Members – Anyone who is blind or partially sighted and who supports the objects of the charity.

 Employees of the charity are not be eligible for membership; any member who becomes an employee of the company after admission to membership shall automatically cease to be a member.